-To avoid being subject to the "straddle rules" under federal income tax law, the Fund intends to limit the overlap between its stock portfolio holdings (and any subset thereof) and each of the S&P 500® and the NASDAQ-100® to less than 70% on an ongoing basis.
+To avoid being subject to the "straddle rules" under federal income tax law, the Fund intends to generally limit the overlap between its stock holdings (and any subset thereof) and each index on which it has outstanding options positions to less than 70% on an ongoing basis.
 Under the "straddle rules," "offsetting positions with respect to personal property" generally are considered to be straddles.
 In general, investment positions will be offsetting if there is a substantial diminution in the risk of loss from holding one position by reason of holding one or more other positions.
-The Fund expects that the index call options it writes will not be considered straddles because its stock holdings will be sufficiently dissimilar from the components of the S&P 500® and the NASDAQ-100® under applicable guidance established by the Internal Revenue Service ("IRS").
+The Fund expects that the index call options it writes will not be considered straddles because its stock holdings will be sufficiently dissimilar from the components of each index on which it has open call options positions under applicable guidance established by the Internal Revenue Service (the "IRS").
 Under certain circumstances, however, the Fund may enter into options transactions or certain other investments that may constitute positions in a straddle.
-Parametric will consider a variety of factors in constructing and maintaining the Fund's stock portfolio, including, but not limited to, stock performance ratings as determined by the Adviser, stock dividend yields, overlap between the Fund's stock portfolio holdings and the S&P 500® and the NASDAQ-100®, realization of loss harvesting opportunities and other tax management considerations.
-The Adviser's evaluation of the future performance potential of individual stocks will be one among several considerations in portfolio construction and will not, on a standalone basis, be determinative of portfolio construction.
-The Adviser's stock ratings will be based primarily on fundamental research.
+See "Federal Income Tax Matters."

 The Fund's index option strategy is designed to produce current cash flow from options premiums and to moderate the volatility of the Fund's returns.
-This index option strategy is of a hedging nature and is not designed to speculate on equity market performance.
-The Adviser believes that the Fund's index option strategy will moderate the volatility of the Fund's returns because the option premiums received will help to mitigate the impact of downward price movements in the stocks held by the Fund, while the Fund's obligations under index calls written will effectively limit the Fund's ability to participate in upward price movements in portfolio stocks beyond certain levels.
+This index option strategy is of a hedging nature, and is not designed to speculate on equity market performance.
+The Adviser believes that the Fund's index option strategy moderates the volatility of the Fund's returns because the option premiums received will help to mitigate the impact of downward price movements in the stocks held by the Fund, while the Fund's obligations under index calls written constrains the Fund's ability to participate in upward price movements in portfolio stocks.

-The Fund expects to sell on a continuous basis S&P 500® call options on at least 80% of the value of Segment One and NASDAQ-100® call options on at least 80% of the value of Segment Two.
-Under normal conditions, at least 80% of the value of the Fund's total assets are subject to written index call options.
-The Adviser does not intend to sell index call options representing amounts greater than the value of the Fund's common stock portfolio (i.e., take a "naked" position).
-The Adviser intends to sell S&P 500® and NASDAQ-100® call options that are exchange-listed and "European style," meaning that the options may only be exercised on the expiration date of the option.
+The Fund expects normally to sell index call options on a portion of its common stock portfolio value.
+The Adviser does not intend to sell index call options representing amounts, in the aggregate, greater than the value of the Fund's common stock portfolio (i.e., take a "naked" position).
+The Adviser generally sells index call options that are exchange-listed and "European style," meaning that the options may only be exercised on the expiration date of the option.
 Exchange-traded index options are typically settled in cash and provide that the holder of the option has the right to receive an amount of cash determined by the excess of the exercise-settlement value of the index over the exercise price of the option.
 The exercise-settlement value is calculated based on opening sales prices of the component index stocks on the option valuation date, which is the last business day before the expiration date.
-Generally, the Adviser intends to sell S&P 500® and NASDAQ-100® call options that are slightly "out-of-the-money," meaning that option exercise prices generally will be slightly above the current level of the index at the time the options are written.
+Generally, the Adviser sells index call options that are slightly "out-of-the-money," meaning that option exercise prices generally are slightly above the current level of the index at the time the options are written.
 The Fund may also sell index options that are more substantially "out-of-the-money."
-Such options that are more substantially "out-of-themoney" provide greater potential for the Fund to realize capital appreciation on its portfolio stocks but generally would pay a lower premium than options that are slightly "out-of-the-money."
-Options on broad-based equity indices that trade on a national securities exchange registered with the Securities and Exchange Commission ("SEC") or a domestic board of trade designated as a contract market by the Commodity Futures Trading Commission generally qualify for treatment as "Section 1256 contracts" as defined in the Internal Revenue Code of 1986, as amended (the "Code").
-Under the Code, capital gains and losses on Section 1256 contracts are generally recognized annually based on a marking-to-market of open positions at tax year-end, with gains or losses treated as 60% long-term and 40% short-term, regardless of holding period.
+Such options that are more substantially "out-of-the-money" provide greater potential for the Fund to realize capital appreciation on its portfolio stocks but generally would pay a lower premium than options that are slightly "out-of-the-money."
+The Adviser expects to follow a primary options strategy of selling index call options with a remaining maturity of between approximately one and three months and maintaining its short call options positions until approximately their option valuation date, at which time replacement call option positions with a remaining maturity within this range are written.